gravwell/gravwell/utils/gwcli/README.md

 ## Login

 gwcli automatically logs in via token once one has been created.

+If you are not in script mode and have no token, gwcli will prompt you for a username and password.

-Use `-u USER -p path/to/file/containing/password` the first call to generate the token automatically, then `./gwcli` can be invoked without.
+If you are in script mode and have no token, use `-u USER -p path/to/file/containing/password` the first call to generate the token and login.

 # Troubleshooting